 - To assemble cake set aside about 1/3 of the frosting for decorations on top.
 Then, place the first cake layer on your cake plate.
 Spread about 1/2 -3/4 cup of the frosting over the first layer.
 Repeat with the remaining two layers.
 Then frost the sides.

 Pistachio Buttercream Frosting – Makes enough to frost a 3-layer cake and the decorative flowers on top

 - In a large mixing bowl, beat butter until creamy and fluffy.
-Add pistachio pudding mix and blend well.
+Beat in the pistachio pudding-milk mixture and blend well.
 Mix in vanilla and almond extracts.

 - Now, add powdered sugar, 1 cup at a time, beating well after each addition and scraping down the sides of the bowl.
 Add milk as needed for consistency.
-Continue to add powdered sugar until you reach desired spreading consistency.
+Continue to add powdered sugar alternately with milk until you reach desired spreading consistency.
 If it’s too thick, add a little bit more milk and if it’s too thin, add a little more powdde sugar, each a little bit at a time.